Market

 All other equity investments are measured at fair value, with value changes recognized for

-those equity investments for which the Company has elected to present the value
+those equity investments for which the Company has elected to present the value changes

-changes in 'Other Comprehensive Income'.
+in 'Other Comprehensive Income'.

 D. Impairment of financial assets

-recognized is recognized as an impairment gain or loss in profit or loss.
+recognized as an impairment gain or loss in profit or loss.

 (ii) Financial liabilities